aphiria/aphiria/README.md

 This will cause each value in `$serializedUsers` to be deserialized as an instance of `User`.

-You don't have to do anything special to serialize an array of values - just pass it in, and Opulence will know what to do:
+You don't have to do anything special to serialize an array of values - just pass it in, and Aphiria will know what to do:

 ```php
 $serializer->serialize($users);
 ```

-> **Note:** Opulence only supports arrays that contain a single type of value.
+> **Note:** Aphiria only supports arrays that contain a single type of value.
 In other words, you cannot mix and match different types in a single array.

 <h1 id="encoders">Encoders</h1>